 The color of your walls affects the absorption of heating and cooling in your house.

 People choose the color of their walls for many different reasons.
-Sometimes they choose light colors to make a space look larger, or something bright to make it more “cheery.”
-But not many homeowners realize how color affects the efficiency of their HVAC system if planned for properly.
-The color of your walls affects the absorption of heating and cooling in your house, so being mindful of that when decorating is important – not just for aesthetic appeal, but also to keep your house comfortable all year long.
+Sometimes they choose light colors to make a space look larger or something bright to make it more “cheery.”
+However, not many homeowners realize how color affects the efficiency of their HVAC system if planned properly.
+The color of your walls affects the absorption of heating and cooling in your house, so being mindful of that when decorating is important – not just for aesthetic appeal but also to keep your house comfortable all year long.

 How Colors Affect Your Energy Costs